jhrcook/100DaysOfSwift/Project2GuessTheFlag/README.md

 I want to learn how to program in the Swift language.
 To this end, I will practice coding in Swift for at least one hour every day for 100 days.

-This is an example iOS project produced by [*Hacking with Swift*](https://www.hackingwithswift.com/read) call ["Guess the Flag"](https://www.hackingwithswift.com/read/1/overview).
+This is an example iOS project produced by [*Hacking with Swift*](https://www.hackingwithswift.com/read) called ["Guess the Flag"](https://www.hackingwithswift.com/read/1/overview).
 It creates a simple game where the player must name the country that the flag represents.
 I will post images below of the view of the app after each day's work.

 ## Daily progress of "Guess the Flag" app